NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 ## Generalized models

-This section presents a translation to English of  introductory paragraphs of [NM1].
-(The same general model and breakdown is presented in [AS1].)
+This section presents a translation to English of the introductory paragraphs of [NM1].
+The same general model and breakdown is presented in [AS1].

-In the most general form, the Lanchester models can be described by the by the equation:
+In their most general form, Lanchester models can be described by the following equation:

 $$
 \begin{align}